EckoTan0804/academic-kickstart/content/ai/deep-learning/encoder-decoder/transformer.md

 ![img](https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/transformer_multi-headed_self-attention-recap.png)

+#### Example

+Let’s revisit our example from before to see where the different attention heads are focusing as we encode the word “it” in our example sentence:

+{{< figure src="https://raw.githubusercontent.com/EckoTan0804/upic-repo/master/uPic/transformer_self-attention_visualization_2.png" caption="As we encode the word 'it', one attention head is focusing most on 'the animal', while another is focusing on 'tired' -- in a sense, the model's representation of the word 'it' bakes in some of the representation of both 'animal' and 'tired'.
+(Visualization source: [Tensor2Tensor notebook](https://colab.research.google.com/github/tensorflow/tensor2tensor/blob/master/tensor2tensor/notebooks/hello_t2t.ipynb))" numbered="true" >}}

 ### Representing The Order of The Sequence Using Positional Encoding

 In order to represent the order of the words in the input sequence, the transformer adds a vector to each input embedding.

 - These vectors follow a specific pattern that the model learns, which helps it determine the position of each word, or the distance between different words in the sequence.
-- Intuition: adding these values to the embeddings provides meaningful distances between the embedding vectors once they’re projected into $Q$/$K$/$V$ vectors and during dot-product attention.
+- 💡 Intuition: adding these values to the embeddings provides meaningful distances between the embedding vectors once they’re projected into $Q$/$K$/$V$ vectors and during dot-product attention.

 {{< figure src="http://jalammar.github.io/images/t/transformer_positional_encoding_vectors.png" title="To give the model a sense of the order of the words, we add positional encoding vectors -- the values of which follow a specific pattern." numbered="true" >}}